 Try to limit your down payment

 Some state laws limit the amount of money a contractor can request as a down payment.
-Contact your state or local consumer agency to find out the law in your area.

 Try to make payments during the project contingent upon completion of defined amounts of work